Quantum constraint learning for quantum approximate optimization algorithm: Wasserstein performance metric

 With this mapping, it is now trivial to see that a state given by $\ket{\psi}=\ket{\tilde{0}}$ is the best optimal solution while $\ket{\tilde{2^n}}$ is the worst for a $n-$ qubit system.
 In \autoref{fig:sm_cost}(a), we show the same, where the states are arranged now in the mapped basis.
-We also plot the state $\ket{\tilde{1}}$, the second best quality solution ($^*$by best quality solution, we mean solutions where the probability is not spread out, but rather concentrated on a single state \textit{i.e.} $\delta$ function).
+We also plot the state $\ket{\tilde{1}}$, the second-best quality solution ($^*$by best quality solution, we mean solutions where the probability is not spread out, but instead concentrated on a single state \textit{i.e.} $\delta$ function).
 As we proceed further down the plot, a $\delta$ function solution gets worse and worse until it reaches $\ket{\tilde{2^n}}$.
-Finally, since the QUBO cost depends on the problem in hand, use of the same as a metric for the states makes the performance metric unbounded.
+Finally, since the QUBO cost depends on the problem, using the same as a metric for the states makes the performance metric unbounded.
 For this reason, we use a trivial metric, where the distance between adjacent mapped basis is given by $\frac{1}{2^n}$.
 Thus, with the setup, we define our performance metric ($\zeta$) for a given optimal state $\ket{\psi^*}$ as

 where $W_1(\cdot,\cdot)$ is $1-$Wasserstein distance.
 To get an intuitive idea of the metric, in \autoref{fig:sm_cost}(b), we plot $\zeta$ for states given as $\ket{\psi_i(p)}=(1-p)\ket{\tilde{0}}+p\ket{\tilde{i}}$ with $p \in [0,1]$ for all $i\in[0,7]$.
 As one can see, this metric is bounded by $[0,1]$ with the best(worst) state being $1$($0$).
 For a random state, (\autoref{fig:sm_cost}(a) yellow), the performance metric turns out to be $0.5$.
-Any constraining algorithm, needs to perform at-least better than a random state generated from within the constrain space, thus one can use this performance metric to identify how quantitatively good the solution is in constraining the solution to search space.
-Thus, the absolute value of metric, when compared gives an indication of how well a given algorithm performs compared to a random algorithm having a value of 0.5.
-Note that this metric can be used for both hard and soft constrain techniques.
+Any constraining algorithm needs to perform better than a random state generated from within the constrain space; thus, one can use this performance metric to identify how quantitatively good the solution is in constraining the solution to search space.
+Thus, when compared, the absolute value of metric indicates how well a given algorithm performs compared to a random algorithm having a value of 0.5.
+Note that this metric can be used for hard and soft constrain techniques.